Gasper3/pdf-merger/README.md

 ## General info
 It is a simple app that merges PDF files in given directory.
-For now, it works only on Linux
+Tested only on Linux

 ## Technologies
 * Python 3.9